Get race news, results & highlights by the minuteRelive RLIR 2023 • Updated 71 days ago

 Trash should be taken ashore and may be placed in containers provided at the Marina.

-Rule 4 of the Racing Rules of Sailing states: “The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.”
+Rule 3 of the RRS states:“The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.”

-Sailing is by its nature an unpredictable sport and therefore inherently involves an element of risk.
+Sailing is by its nature an unpredicatable sport and therefore inherently involves an element of risk.
 By taking part in the event, each competitor agrees and acknowledges that: